(This page is being updated during the month of February 2014. Please return here often for new information.)

 Williams offers three fellowships in support of student travel abroad during the summer following their junior year (i.e., rising seniors).
 The Wilmers, World, and Lawrence Fellowships support travel outside the United States only, and projects must be fully designed and implemented by the students who propose them; fellowship funds may not be used to pay tuition or expenses for any organized coruse of study aborad.
 The World Fellowship provides support for research during the academic year for those students who are studying abroad during their junior year, as well as continuing assistance for summer study leading towards a senior thesis.
 The application deadline for the summer travel fellowships is in mid-February.

-If you are considering a program not listed in this “Guide,” email firstname.lastname@example.org with your program request.
+If you are considering a program not listed on the website, email firstname.lastname@example.org with your program request.
 It is possible that the program you are interested in is on our inactive list.
 If it is not, you must complete a “New Program Approval Petition” form to be submitted to the Committee on Academic Standing.
 The form is available in the Dean’s Office.
 You will be asked to provide the Dean with program literature including:

 - The Course Catalog